tongzheng1992/E-CNN-classifier/README.md

 # E-CNN-classifier
-This is the avaiable code for the paper "An evidential classifier based on Dempster-Shafer theory and deep learning" (arXiv preprint arXiv:2103.13549).
+This is the avaiable code for the paper ["An evidential classifier based on Dempster-Shafer theory and deep learning"](https://arxiv.org/abs/2103.13549) (arXiv:2103.13549).

 Codes for Dempster-Shafer layer and utility layer are in the file "libs", as well as the metrics "average utility".